What are Map Projections?

 Peel an Orange and Flatten the Peels

-Imagine you have a fresh navel orange.
+Imagine you have an orange.
 This is your imaginary Earth.

 When you look at it any direction, you won’t be able to see all sides of it.
 But when you peel the orange, flatten and stretch it out, you can begin to see everything.